| Previous Page | Next Page | Index

 BM: 1621 tons

-4 June 1794, Rear-admiral Montagu, Captain Richard Rodney Bligh, sailed from Plymouth Sound with nine sail of the line and two frigates, to attempt to join Lord Howe and intercept a large French convoy from America.
+4 June 1794, Rear-admiral Montagu, Captain Richard Rodney Bligh, departed from Plymouth Sound with nine sail of the line and two frigates, to attempt to join Lord Howe and intercept a large French convoy from America.
 On the 8th, discovered and chased a French squadron, including 8 ships of the line, under the command of Rear-admiral Cornice, into bay of Bertheaume, and so stood back out to sea.

 9 June 1794, sighted the French fleet of 19 sail of the line, returning from their recent meeting with the British fleet, which formed line-of-battle and briefly chased the squadron.
 With a squadron of equivalent rating on his other flank, Rear-admiral Montagu withdrew as quickly as the poor sailing qualities of the Ganges and Alexander would permit.
 Continued his search for a further 2 days, but failing in this, returned to Cawsand bay, Plymouth, on 12 June.